 Mathematical Sciences Grants

 1. The NSA grants program seeks to stimulate new and important developments in the field areas of algebra, discrete mathematics, number theory, probability and statistics.
 2. The program also seeks to increase the quantity and quality of domestic mathematical talent for the benefit of NSA and the nation.
-3. In addition, the program seeks to improve mathematical opportunities to disadvantaged groups within the nation.
+3. The program seeks to improve mathematical opportunities to hitherto underrepresented groups in the nation.

 General information about this opportunity